theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 ### Recover Wallet

-In order to recover or "open" a QRL wallet we require some recovery information.
-This will be either your mnemonic phrase or hexseed.
+Some recovery information is needed in order to recover or open a QRL wallet.
+You will use either your mnemonic phrase or hexseed.

 ```bash
 Usage: qrl wallet_recover [OPTIONS]